EngreitzLab/CRISPRDesigner/README.md

 This code also allows providing a list of previously designed and scored gRNAs, so that new runs only need to design gRNAs for new regions.

+## Genome builds

+Currently the pipeline only works with hg19 and mm9, because we use a custom implementation of the MIT Specificity Score algorithm that is only available in those genome builds.
+This could be circumvented by switching to an alternative guide off-target scoring algorithm to support other genomes.

 ## Usage

 ### Step 1: Clone this github repository